DiegoAvena/coursera-angularJS/Lecture13/notes.md

 > }
 > }

-This is an example of a design pattern called Factory Design.
+This is an example of a design pattern called __Factory Design Pattern__.
 In this pattern, we use factories.
 A factory is a part of our code that is responsible for instantiating new objects.
+(See lecture 21 for more info).
 In our case, the factory will produce a custom filtering function.

 AngularJS expects us to create a factory which produces our custom filter functions.